 There was a time when Cloud security was a difficult issue to tackle, it was a new technology, virtually located, no one was sure what exactly the threats were and how to mitigate them.
 But that was a long time ago.
-In today’s world, if anyone says that they are not adopting Cloud due to security reasons, then unfortunately it’s just a lame excuse to stay away from this amazing technology.
+In today’s world, if anyone says that they are not adopting the cloud due to security reasons, then, unfortunately, it’s just a lame excuse to stay away from this amazing technology.

 Cloud Security and its Thunders

-So the question today is not that what to do “If we use cloud” but what to do “When we use cloud”, because sooner or later, you will have to walk this path. *According to a survey, 40% of respondents (company decision makers) who described themselves as “cloud-wary” quoted security as the biggest reason of not adopting cloud, while only about 15% of “cloud-wise” respondents felt the same way.
+So the question today is not that what to do “If we use cloud” but what to do “When we use cloud” because sooner or later, you will have to walk this path. *According to a survey, 40% of respondents (company decision-makers) who described themselves as “cloud-wary” quoted security as the biggest reason for not adopting cloud, while only about 15% of “cloud-wise” respondents felt the same way.

-This means that cloud-wary companies are thinking too much about the security risks, which with right solutions can easily be avoided, but same companies are not too worried about the cost and performance challenges that non-cloud users are facing.
+This means that cloud-wary companies are thinking too much about the security risks, which with the right solutions can easily be avoided, but some companies are not too worried about the cost and performance challenges that non-cloud users are facing.